Sous-Chefs-Boneyard/selinux_policy/README.md

 Actions:

 * `addormodify` (default): Assigns the file regexp to the right context, whether it's already listed another context or not at all.
-add: Assigns the file regexp to the right context it's if not listed (only uses -a).
+* `add`: Assigns the file regexp to the right context it's if not listed (only uses -a).
 * `modify`: Changes the file regexp context if it's already listed (only uses -m).
 * `delete`: Removes the file regexp context if it's listed (uses -d).